andngdtudk/andngdtudk.github.io/blog-posts/Mpcrl.md

 The course began by establishing Markov Decision Processes (MDPs) as the theoretical foundation connecting both MPC and RL.
 An MDP is defined by a four-tuple $\langle S, A, P, r \rangle$, consisting of states, actions, transition probabilities, and rewards.
 What struck me most was how this seemingly simple framework provides such a general way to describe sequential decision-making problems, accommodating both the stochastic nature of RL and the deterministic planning perspective of MPC.

-The Markov property—that the future is independent of the past given the present—is crucial here.
+The Markov property, that the future is independent of the past given the present, is crucial here.
 It allows us to make decisions based solely on the current state without needing to track the entire history of the system.
 The goal in an MDP is to find a policy $\pi$ that maximizes the expected discounted cumulative reward, which we express as the return:

 $$G_t = R_{t+1} + \gamma R_{t+2} + \gamma^2 R_{t+3} + \cdots$$